 Per Academic Policy Statement # 820317, teaching effectiveness is comprised of two inputs: the Chair's Rating of Teaching Effectiveness (FES 1) and the Students' Rating of Teaching Effectiveness (FES 2).
 The Student's Rating of Teaching Effectiveness will be an average of the Summary Evaluation for each IDEA class score as defined by university policy.
-The chair may increase the numerical value of the student's ratings used in the calculation of this FES section based on unique circumstances to prevent adverse biasing consequences in cases where outliers, small/unrepresentative samples, experimental teaching methods or other such events would unfairly impact the faculty member's ratings.
+The chair may increase the numerical value of the student's ratings used in the calculation of this FES section based on unique circumstances to prevent adverse biasing consequences in cases where outliers, small/unrepresentative samples, new course materials not designed by the instructor, experimental teaching methods or other such events would unfairly impact the faculty member's ratings.
 The burden of requesting such an increase and the provision of documentation to support such action rests solely with the faculty member.

-Scholarly and Creative Accomplishments
+Scholarly and Creative Accomplishments (FES 3)

-(FES 3)